 2. Where are you getting the medicine?

-Most people with serious pain should not have an issue getting prescription medication from a doctor who can oversee their pain treatment plan.
-In my own recovery from prescription medication addiction, it is important that I get all of my prescriptions filled (whenever possible) from the same pharmacy.
+Most people with serious pain shouldn’t have an issue getting prescription medication from the doctor who oversees their treatment plan.
+In my own recovery, it’s important that I get all of my prescriptions filled (whenever possible) from the same pharmacy.
 Pharmacy-shopping is more difficult nowadays but is a common practice among prescription addicts.
 A pharmacist who gets to know the patient and his or her medications is in a good position to help spot signs of possible prescription addiction.

 3. How frequently are you taking the medication?

 Are you taking pills every few hours or are you actively trying to space them out as much as possible?
 Is your suspected loved one taking a low dosage or a high dosage?
 All prescription medication must be taken as prescribed.
 Taking higher doses or more frequent doses is a sign of possible addiction.
 Many doctors write prescriptions for pain medication to be taken “as needed” (or PRN).
 If you find yourself or a loved one taking these medications on a regular basis or in higher doses, the prescribing doctor needs to know.
 Working honestly with your doctor is essential to recognizing and preventing possible addiction.

 4. How do you act when you don’t have medicine?